ohbm/ossig/content/elections/index.md

 The open-science movement is one of the best things happening in neuroscience.
 Hackathons, open-science room, new tools and methods, reproducibility and reliability, open access and inclusivity: the OS SIG is the place where it’s all happening!

-If open-science excites you and you want to help push its frontiers, **we have filled all the position for 2025, but please consider joining us as volunteers!**
+If open-science excites you and you want to help push its frontiers, **we have filled all positions for 2025, but please consider joining us as volunteers!**
 <!-- applying for a position in the OS SIG!  -->

 [Early career researchers](https://www.ohbmtrainees.com/), BIPOC, LGBTQ+, and people from outside Europe and North America especially encouraged to apply!